ovh/docs/pages/bare_metal_cloud/virtual_private_servers/configuring-ip-aliasing/guide.en-au.md

 ifconfig ens3:0 ADDITIONAL_IP netmask 255.255.255.255 broadcast ADDITIONAL_IP up
 ```

 To test the connection, simply ping your Additional IP from the outside.
 If it responds in rescue mode, that probably means that there is a configuration error.
-If, however, the IP is still not working, please inform our support teams by creating a support request in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au) for further investigations.
+If, however, the IP is still not working, please inform our support teams by creating a [support request](https://help.ovhcloud.com/csm?id=csm_cases_requests) for further investigations.

 ## Go further